vesk4000/Couriers/README.md

 We designed the schema of our database ```CouriersDB``` by transforming a table in 1FN[^1] into 7 tables that meet the 3NF[^2] standards.

---to be considered if it's going to be included

 This is the given 1FN table with some sample data:

 | Order # | Order Date | Dispatcher Name | Phone Number - Dispatcher | Client Name | Phone Number - Client | Type of Service | Total | Courier Name | Phone Number - Courier | Delivery Address | Recipient Name | Delivery Date |